camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03c-delegation-code.html.md

 <camunda:field name="text2" expression="Hello ${gender == 'male' ?
 'Mr.' : 'Mrs.'} ${name}" />
 ```

-<strong> Since the Java class instance is reused, the injection only happens once, when the
+<div class="alert alert-info"><p>
-serviceTask is called the first time.
-When the fields are altered by your code, the values won't be re-injected so you should treat them
+ The injection happens each time the service task is called since a separate instance of the class will be created.
+When the fields are altered by your code, the values will be re-injected when the activity is executed next time.
-as immutable and not make any changes to them.</strong>
+</p></div>